mattangebert/git-learning/README.md

 In the folder Exercise_05 are a few files and multiple commits.
 - Checkout the branch Exercise_05 ``git checkout Exercise_05``
 - Use interactive rebase to correct the commits flagged with [EXE_5]

+### Exercise Cherry Pick
+When you committed & pushed something you didn't want to, or put it into the wrong branch cherry-pick is the tool you can use.

+To use the command type ``git cherry-pick <commitId>`` commitId can be seen on the commits e.g. with ``git log``

+:warning: Cherry picking is meant for special occasions, not as a replacement for merging and rebasing.

+In the folder Exercise_06 are a few files and multiple commits-
+- Checkout the branch Exercise_06 ``git checkout Exercise_05``
+- Use cherry-pick to add the commit from main branch titled "feat: Add cherries to tree"